Course Summary

 select and interpret evidence to support a logical argument.

 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum score of 6.5 under the International English Language Testing System (IELTS).
+Please see their website for details.
+If youre not sure whether your English skills are good enough, there is some help and guidance at our Skills for OU Study website.

 Application Details